-(v) Stock ratios:
+Stock ratios:

-As a % of total public As a % of total As a % of total
+Sr no Instrument total public As a % of total As a % of total assets (a) Commercial papers Nil Nil Nil (b) Non Convertible Debentures (original maturity <1 year) Nil Nil Nil (c) Other short term liabilities 18% 17% 15%

-Sr no Instrument funds liabilities assets

-(a) Commercial papers Nil Nil Nil

-(b) Non Convertible Debentures (original maturity <1 year) Nil Nil Nil

-(C) Other short term liabilities 18% 17% 15%

-(vi) Institutional set-up for liquidity risk management
+Institutional set-up for liquidity risk management

-Institutional set-up for injulity insk management The Company has instituted Asset Liability Management Policy under which the Asset Liability Management Committee (ALCO) has been set up for oversight Asset Liability Management (ALM), including liquidity risk management.
-The overall ALM framework as well as liquidity risk is managed by-(i) Board-which provides the overall direction for the Policy and framework. (ii) ALCO-comprises of Chief Executive Officer (CEO), Chief Risk Officer (CRO), Chief Financial Officer (CFO) and Head Business.
-It is a decision making body responsible for strategic management of the secutive comprises of Chief Executive Officer (CEO), Chief Risk Officer (CRO), Chief Financial Officer (CFO) and Head Business.
-It is a decision making body responsible for strategic management
+Institutional set-up for liquidity risk management The Company has instituted Asset Liability Management Policy under which the Asset Liability Management Committee (ALCO) has been set up for oversight Asset Liability Management (ALM), including liquidity risk management.
+The overall ALM framework as well as liquidity risk is managed by(i) Board-which provides the overall direction for the Policy and framework.

-₹ in lakh

-(iii) According is so that Executive once (CEO), other Risk Oncer (CEO), other Principal Oncer (CEO) and read Business.
-It is a decision making body responsible for strategic manager of interest rate and liquidity risks. (iii) Asset Liability Management Support Group-which consist of operating staff from Risk, Accounts and Resources group, who analyse/monitor liquidity profile, limits & report to ALCO & RBI. (iv) Finance Committee-comprises of CEO, CRO and CFO which is authorised to borrow monies through various instruments permitted by RBI. (v) Resources Group-which is ALM support group and is responsible for fund raising, maintain appropriate liquidity buffers, provide market related inputs and actively implement ALM strategy.
+(ii) ALCO-comprises of Chief Executive Officer (CEO), Chief Risk Officer (CRO), Chief Financial Officer (CFO) and Head Business.
+It is a decision making body responsible for strategic management of interest rate and liquidity risks.

+(iii) Asset Liability Management Support Group-which consist of operating staff from Risk, Accounts and Resources group, who analyse/monitor liquidity profile, limits & report to ALCO & RBI.

-NIIF INFRASTRUCTURE FINANCE LIMITED Notes to financial statement for the year ended March 31, 2020 a) Interest rate risk-lending
+(iv) Finance Committee-comprises of CEO, CRO and CFO which is authorised to borrow monies through various instruments permitted by RBI.

+(v) Resources Group-which is ALM support group and is responsible for fund raising, maintain appropriate liquidity buffers, provide market related inputs and actively implement ALM strategy.